Cupra Formentor review – our favourite hot SUV

 Cupra Formentor models, specs and alternatives

-For 2024 the Cupra Formentor got a facelift with a new look that’s a more drastic departure away from the design language of sister-brand SEAT.
+For 2024, the Cupra Formentor got a facelift with a new look that’s a more drastic departure from the design language of sister-brand SEAT.
 Now it gets a simpler, smoother look that does away with a prominent grille in favour of a small opening at the front and triangular headlights with clusters made up of three smaller triangles.

-Affordable hot SUVs include the Ford Puma ST – though this has ditched the manual option and produces much less power compared to the Formentor – or an increasing amount of electric SUVs on the market, which pack enough of a punch to be considered performance SUVs, including the Ford Mustang Mach E and Jaguar I-Pace – these are considerably more expensive than the Formentor, however.
-There’s also the fellow Volkswagen-Group car the Volkswagen T-Roc R, and more premium sporty SUVs also include models such as the Alfa Romeo Stelvio and Porsche Macan, though these are also more expensive.
+Affordable hot SUVs include the Ford Puma ST – though this has ditched the manual option and produces much less power compared to the Formentor – or an increasing amount of electric SUVs on the market, which pack enough of a punch to be considered performance SUVs, including the Ford Mustang Mach E (and newer Ford Capri) and Jaguar I-Pace – these are considerably more expensive than the Formentor, however.
+There’s also the fellow Volkswagen-Group car, the Volkswagen T-Roc R, and more premium sporty SUVs also include models such as the Alfa Romeo Stelvio and Porsche Macan, though these are also more expensive.

-Top 10 best sports and performance SUVs 2024
+Top 10 best sports and performance SUVs 2025

 The facelift also brought some updates to the Formentor’s touchscreen infotainment system, so now it runs on a 12.9-inch display with the fourth generation of Volkswagen Group’s MIB software, which replaces the 12-inch screen of the old car.